-- 1. Preserve historic structures and natural resources, including ravines in their natural state, woodlands, wildlife corridors, streams, and bodies of water. - 2.
-Prohibit filling or development within the 100-year floodplain except for necessary public construction or drainage improvements. - 3.
-Encourage greenways as part of new developments and maintain OEPA stream buffers within open space or in preservation easements on lots. - 4.
-Encourage the development of trails in accordance with OPAL and the Delaware County Trail Committee (DCTC) Corridors (Liberty Road Trail, Home Road Trail, Olentangy River Trail North, Olentangy River Trail South, Northwest Passage, Carriage Road Trail, Jewett Road Trail, Jewett Road Alternate Trail, and Hyatts Road Trail). - 5.
-In keeping with ODNR Scenic River recommendations to preserve the Olentangy River's fragile ravine system and to keep impervious surfaces away from the State scenic river, no asphalt trails or other hard surfaces should be permitted within the 100-year floodplain within the Olentangy Heritage Corridor with the exception of a bike path from the south (Franklin County) that connects to Highbanks Metro Park.
+- The township should continue to use the OPAL (Olentangy Powell and Liberty) group to set the vision for future trail construction and grant requests.
+(See current map in the Appendix with proposed routes reflected in the Parks and Biketrails map.)
+TP - Encourage the development of trails in accordance with OPAL and the Delaware County Trail Committee (DCTC) Corridors (Liberty Road Trail, Home Road Trail, Olentangy River Trail North, Olentangy River Trail South, Northwest Passage, Carriage Road Trail, Jewett Road Trail, Jewett Road Alternate Trail, and Hyatts Road Trail).
+TP - Limit asphalt trails or other hard surfaces within the 100-year floodplain within the Olentangy Heritage Corridor with the exception of a bike path from the south (Franklin County) that connects to Highbanks Metro Park.
+This will support the ODNR Scenic River recommendations to preserve the Olentangy River's fragile ravine system and to keep impervious surfaces away from the State scenic river.